jr0cket/heroku-java-workshop-content/getting-started/adding-public-key.md

   You will be prompted for your Heroku account username and password.
 Select `y` to generate a public key if you are asked.

-> TODO: replace with a picture of the output of the heroku login command, so it looks like output rather than a command you have to run
+> **TODO** replace with a picture of the output of the heroku login command, so it looks like output rather than a command you have to run

 ```
 $ heroku login